dtasada/GnomeMansLand/markdown/architectural_improvements.md

 ### 4. Improve Separation of Concerns

 *   **Problem:** Several modules have responsibilities that don't belong to them, violating the Single Responsibility Principle.
-    *   `src/client/state/State.zig`: The state manager is currently responsible for creating the server and client instances, which should be handled by a higher-level application object.
+    *   [src/client/state/State.zig](/src/client/state/State.zig): The state manager is currently responsible for creating the server and client instances, which should be handled by a higher-level application object.
-    *   `src/server/GameData.zig`: This data-oriented struct also contains the complex terrain generation algorithm.
+    *   [src/server/GameData.zig](/src/server/GameData.zig): This data-oriented struct also contains the complex terrain generation algorithm.
 *   **Recommendation:** Refactor to improve modularity.
-    *   The main `Game` object in `src/client/game/Game.zig` should be responsible for orchestrating the creation and teardown of the client and server.
+    *   The main `Game` object in [src/client/game/Game.zig](/src/client/game/Game.zig) should be responsible for orchestrating the creation and teardown of the client and server.
-    *   Extract the terrain generation logic from `GameData.zig` into its own `TerrainGenerator` module.
+    *   Extract the terrain generation logic from [src/client/game/GameData.zig](/src/client/game/GameData.zig) into its own `TerrainGenerator` module.
 This makes the logic reusable and keeps your data structures clean.